The Cyber Scheme is now a Licensed Body for The UK Cyber Security Council.

-The Cyber Scheme are able to assess and recommend the registration of individuals for Chartership for the Security Testing specialism, at Chartered level.
+We are able to assess and recommend the registration of individuals for Chartership for the Security Testing specialism, at Chartered and Principal levels.

 We have developed learning resources, an application pack, and guidance for security testing professionals; please click below to learn more and begin your application.

 The Cyber Scheme are currently developing the Incident Response specialism including sourcing and training Incident Response specialists as assessors.

 We will soon be able to assess and recommend individuals for this specialism.
 If you are interested in learning more please contact us using the button below.